CodemasonHQ/docs/mason-json.md

 <a name="mason-json-type"></a>
 ## Type
 *[string, required]*
 Describes the type of Mason JSON we are dealing with.
-Currently `service` and `application` are they only available types.
+Currently `application`, `service` and `loadbalancer` are they only available types.

 ```json
 {
     "type": "service",
 }
 ```

 <a name="mason-json-mason-version"></a>
 ## Mason Version
 *[string, required]*